I tested 5 CHI hair dryers and found the CHI Ceramic Hair Dryer to be the best overall.

 That said, there are always products which work better for different hair types and uses.
 I have noted this in my roundup.

-Keep reading to see my picks for the best CHI hair dryers.
+Keep reading to see our CHI hair dryer reviews.

-The 5 Best CHI Hair Dryers for a Salon-Quality Blow Dry
+CHI Hair Dryer Reviews – 5 Options for a Salon-Quality Blow Dry

 Best Overall: CHI Ceramic Hair Dryer

 This CHI hair dryer topped the list for a number of reasons, but mainly because of its ceramic heater.
 Ceramic works to distribute heat evenly, meaning less intense heat than other dryers.
 This makes ceramic hair dryers suited to most hair types without causing unnecessary damage.

 The Ceramic Hair dryer uses CHI’s signature ceramic heater, plus tourmaline ceramic components.
 This combo enhances shine and minimizes frizz.
 It heats the hair gently yet effectively.
 Plus, the hair’s health is protected with the CHI hair dryer’s negative ion and infrared heat technology.

 Other great features include the 1875-watt DC motor for fast airflow and reduced heat damage.
 Despite the immense power under the hood, the hair dryer is actually lightweight, so it’s great for travel.